CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Unequal-Cost-Multipath.md

 You cannot disable just the BGP link bandwidth extended community from advertising to a neighbor; you either send all BGP extended communities, or none.
 {{%/notice%}}

-To disable all BGP extended communities on a peer or peer group (per address family), run the <!--NCLU `net del bgp neighbor <neighbor> send-community extended` command or the -->vtysh `no neighbor <neighbor> send-community extended` command:
+To disable all BGP extended communities on a peer or peer group (per address family), run the vtysh `no neighbor <neighbor> send-community extended` command:

 ```
 cumulus@switch:~$ sudo vtysh